The Living Labs.

 Use of ICT tools

-Dedicated ICT tools will be used to encourage the tackling of energy poverty issues at an individual and community level.
-ICT interfaces and visualisation of home enery information will aid improved consumer understanding.
-It will also lead to better decisions towards higher efficiency products and appliances, and to adopting actions that reduce energy consumption.
-If permitted by the consumers and legislation the data will be made available to their energy advisor to assist in providing further advice.
+Dedicated ICT tools are used to encourage the tackling of energy poverty issues at an individual and community level.
+ICT interfaces and visualisation of home enery information aid improved consumer understanding.
+They also lead to better decisions towards higher efficiency products and appliances, and to adopting actions that reduce energy consumption.
+If permitted by the consumers and legislation the data is made available to their energy advisor to assist in providing further advice.

-The energy cafés and energy advisor visits will be connected with a number of public awareness, dissemination and training actions (leaflets, poster, newsletters).
-These will provide additional support to consumers in need to help them tackle energy poverty by providing information that can facilitate more sustainable energy behaviour and choices in everyday life (improving consumer understanding of energy bills, routing purchase decisions towards higher efficiency products, adopting more efficient energy practices, etc.).
+The energy cafés and energy advisor visits are connected with a number of public awareness, dissemination and training actions (leaflets, posters, newsletters).
+These provide additional support to vulnerable consumers to help them tackle energy poverty by providing information that can facilitate more sustainable energy behaviour and choices in everyday life (improving consumer understanding of energy bills, routing purchase decisions towards higher efficiency products, adopting more efficient energy practices, etc.).